-In the St Austell Strategic Open Spaces map (above) it is an area marked in red with the definition of 'School pitches and outdoor sports facilities (No or limited public access)'.
+1.3 In Figure 1 above, it is marked in red with the definition of School pitches and outdoor sports facilities (No or limited public access)'.

-The site is part of the Carlyon Bay Hotel and is owned by Percy R Brend & Sons (Holdings) Ltd. (We need to find out if they have any objections)
+1.4 The site is part of the Carlyon Bay Hotel and Golf Club and is owned by Percy R Brend & Sons (Holdings) Ltd. (We are awaiting a reply from the Brend group to our notification of intention to designate the area a Local Green Space)

-The site is partly in the Carlyon Parish and partly in the neighbouring Parish of St Blaise.
+1.5 The site is partly in the Carlyon Parish and partly in the neighbouring Parish of St Blaise.
 The section in Carlyon Parish is approx. 70 acres.
 St Blaise Parish is also aiming to designate its section of the Golf Course through their NDP as they agree it is very important in terms of recreation, tranquillity the beauty and landscape of the Parish.